 - mumps – increases the risk of miscarriage.

-- hepatitis B – can cause acute hepatitis B infection that can be passed on to the baby during birth, and both mother and baby have the potential to become ‘carriers’ of hepatitis B (the virus is not cleared from the body).
+- hepatitis B – can cause acute hepatitis B infection that you can pass on to your baby during birth.
+Both you and your baby could then become 'carriers' of hepatitis B (if the virus is not cleared from the body)

-- influenza – increases the risk of miscarriage, premature birth or stillbirth and increases the risk of severe illness and death in the mother.
+- influenza – increases the risk of miscarriage, premature birth or stillbirth.
+Increases your risk of severe illness and death.

-- whooping cough (pertussis) – can cause pneumonia, seizures, encephalopathy and the death of the baby.
+- whooping cough (also known as pertussis) – can cause pneumonia, seizures, encephalopathy and the death of the baby.